 Citi Hilton HHonors Visa Signature

-The Citi Hilton HHonors Visa Signature is now offering 60,000 Hilton HHonors points after spending $1,000 within the first 4 months.
+The Citi Hilton HHonors Visa Signature is now offering 60,000 Hilton HHonors points after spending $1,000 within the first 4 months (EXPIRED OFFER).
 Even though Hilton points are not the most valuable hotel points out there I know I can put them to good use at the Kuala Lumpur Doubletree that only costs 10k points per night.
 The cash + points option is also very tempting and it looks to be a nice property.

 Another nice perk of this card is that there is no annual fee and it comes with Silver status or a fast track to Hilton Gold Elite status after 4 Hilton stays within the first 3 months.
 At least with Gold status I can get free breakfast and internet.